stafwag/ansible-k3s-on-vms/README.md

 To enable libvirt on the ```vm_kvm_host```.

 The sample inventory will install the virtual machines on ```localhost```.
-It's possible to install the virtual machine on multuple lbvirt/KVM hypervisors
+It's possible to install the virtual machine on multiple lbvirt/KVM hypervisors.

 ## Requirements